 As is often the case in a small city, Cimarron doesn't have a public transportation system that people use for their commute.

-The per capita income in Cimarron in 2022 was $36,408, which is upper middle income relative to Kansas and the nation.
-This equates to an annual income of $145,632 for a family of four.
+The per capita income in Cimarron in 2022 was $35,218, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
+This equates to an annual income of $140,872 for a family of four.
 However, Cimarron contains both very wealthy and poor people as well.

-Cimarron is a very ethnically-diverse city.
+Cimarron is an extremely ethnically-diverse city.
 The people who call Cimarron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cimarron residents report their race to be White.
 Cimarron also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.64% of the city’s residents.
-Important ancestries of people in Cimarron include German, Irish, English, Swedish, and Dutch.
+People of Hispanic or Latino origin account for 29.04% of the city’s residents.
+Important ancestries of people in Cimarron include German, Irish, English, Swedish, and Welsh.

 The most common language spoken in Cimarron is English.
 Other important languages spoken here include Spanish and Italian.